Child Friendly Cities Initiative: FAQs

 What are the steps for UNICEF Child Friendly City recognition in the United States?

-The process of becoming a UNICEF Child Friendly City (or County) is determined by local context, such as political environment, population size and available resources.
-Leaders across each pilot city or county, including young leaders, work together through a CFCI task force to take the following key steps:
+The process of becoming a UNICEF Child Friendly City (or County) is determined by local context, such as local readiness and available resources.
+Leaders across each city or county, including young leaders, work together through a CFCI task force to take the following six steps:

-While each community’s version of the initiative may look different, each city must meet the following criteria — also required of global CFCIs — to be officially recognized as a UNICEF USA Child Friendly City:
+While each community’s version of the initiative may look different, each city must meet the following global minimum criteria to be officially recognized as a UNICEF USA Child Friendly City:

 UNICEF also offers a free self-led course describing the core components and steps that communities can take to become child friendly.

 Being a Child Friendly City is not an end goal but rather a continuous practice.
 CFCI recognition in the United States is not an accreditation model.
-Rather, it is a transformative process through which local governments and stakeholders commit to advancing child rights.
+Rather, it is a transformative process through which local governments and stakeholders commit to advancing child rights and adopting sustainable child-centered local governance strategies.

 Learn more on UNICEF USA's Child Friendly Cities Initiative web page.

-How will UNICEF USA support CFCI pilot cities?
+How will UNICEF USA support CFCI partner cities?

 UNICEF has over 75 years of experience protecting children.
 Throughout the CFCI partnership, UNICEF USA provides participating cities with: